kilowhat/kilowhat.net/_extensions/rich-embeds.md

 I discovered them through internal review.
 The XSS was only possible by tricking a user to click a URL that points to the proxy script.

-If you are using a whitelist of trusted domains, the XSS was only possible if an attacker could upload an SVG file to one of the trusted domains.
+If you are using a whitelist of trusted domains, the XSS was only possible if an attacker could upload a malicious SVG file to one of the trusted domains.

 ### Version 1.2.3 - September 21, 2022